Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 ---

 ### Architecture overview (before VM connection to LAW):
-  - At this stage, the VM is not yet connected to the Log Analytics Workspace
+  - At this stage, the VM is not yet connected to the Log Analytics Workspace.

 ![Architecture Before Connection](images/architecture-before.png)

----
+### Virtual Machine (Initial State):
-- In the Virtual Machine:
+  - No monitoring or security extensions were installed yet.
-  - Go to **Extensions and Applications** (no extensions installed yet)
+  - Navigate to **Extensions and Applications** to confirm the VM baseline state.

 ![VM Extensions Empty](images/vm-extensions-empty.png)